 "Once to every man and nation comes the moment to decide, In the strife of truth with falsehood, for the good or evil side," goes the rousing anthem penned by one of our own local boys, James R. Lowell, published in the Boston Courier December 11, 1845 "as a poem protesting America’s war with Mexico."
-Take your pick: ROP demonstrators in Kashmir (AP photo) left, or the man Fallaci loved, Papa Ratzi (AFP photo).
+Take your pick: ROP demonstrators like "Rage Boy " in Kashmir (AP photo) left, or the man Fallaci loved, Papa Ratzi (AFP photo).

 "It's good to have come to something approaching the end of this saga, whose lessons are worth remembering." writes Cyrus Nowrasteh, screenwriter of the famously defamed TV miniseries "Path to 9/11," in his thoughtful Opinion Journal piece "The Path to Hysteria," subtitled "My sin was to write a screenplay accurately depicting Bill Clinton's record on terrorism":